Māori Emerging Leaders

 Participants

-We encourage nominations for those who whakapapa Māori and understand emerging Māori leaders may be at various stages in their te ao Māori and te reo journey.
-You will be able to engage fully regardless of reo and te ao Māori proficiency.
+We encourage nominations from those who whakapapa Māori and understand emerging Māori leaders may be at various stages in their te ao Māori and te reo journey.
+You will be able to engage fully regardless of te reo Māori and tikanga proficiency.

 If you have any questions around eligibility email ldcprogrammes@ldc.govt.nz